HEAT: Holistic Edge Attention Transformer for Structured Reconstruction: Holistic Edge Attention Transformer

 \subsection{Corner detector}

 \ourmethod works with any corner detector.
-We found that an adaptation of our HEAT architecture achieves the state-of-the-art performance and further improves the edge classification.
-Concretely, we take the HEAT architecture until the edge-filtering module as a corner detector, because the self-attention layers did not improve corner detection.
+We found that an adaptation of HEAT architecture achieves superior corner detection performance and further improves the edge classification.
+Concretely, we take the HEAT architecture till the edge-filtering module as a corner detector, as we found that self-attention did not improve corner detection.
 Every pixel is a corner candidate and hence becomes a Transformer node.
 The node feature is initialized by the positional encoding of the pixel coordinate, which is half the dimension of the edge feature.
-Therefore, we modify $\bm{M}_{\text{coord}}$ to be a 128$\times$256 matrix so that the rest of the architecture remains the same.
+Thus we modify $\bm{M}_{\text{coord}}$ to be a 128$\times$256 matrix so that the rest of the architecture remains the same.
 Non-maximum suppression is applied and we use a threshold of 0.01 to select corner candidates, such that important corners are unlikely to be missed.
 The corner model is also trained with a BCE loss.
 Please see the supplementary for details.